Bio

 Current Research and Scholarly Interests

-Our research laboratory is interested in studying the transmission of infectious diseases and impact of public health strategies with an ultimate goal of informing public health policy.
-Our group applies diverse computational methodologies, including tools of epidemiology, modeling, pathogen genomics, and policy analysis.
-We study a diverse set of pathogens including neglected tropical diseases, vaccine-preventable infections, and COVID-19.
+Our research group is interested in studying the transmission of infectious diseases and impact of public health interventions with an ultimate goal of informing public health policy.
+We study a diverse set of pathogens, both domestically and internationally, including vaccine-preventable infections (including COVID-19) and neglected parasitic diseases (such as schistosomiasis).
+Our group applies diverse computational methodologies, including tools from fields of epidemiology, mathematical and statistical modeling, simulation, and policy analysis.

 Our current research focuses on the following areas: